Adedoyin-Emmanuel/cf_ai_github_issue_manager/README.md

-# cf_ai_firewall_assistant
+# Cloudflare AI Firewall Assistant

 An AI-powered assistant that helps Cloudflare users understand and analyze their firewall logs.
+I will update this later.